CU-NVM/souper/notes/execution.md

 ```

 # utils folder, and general testing notes

+Note: we didn't end up using the utils folder for testing.souper-check should be the main tool used.

 A third way to run souper/test your code is using the utils folder.
 Mainly the cache_infer script, which  counts the optimizations performed and not-performed.
 It has an option (-test-pruning) that was probably used to make sure pruning  didn’t decrease the amount of optimizations performed.
 I will note that given code that was supposed to be optimized by souper, it still said nothing was optimized, so I’m not sure if this script is functional.
 It could probably be used just to check generated candidates.